Design Trends: The Rise of Serif

 Serif fonts are very much alive and kicking.
 They are not the poor relation to san serifs – for good reason.
 As computer technology has evolved, so has our ability to make use of typography and design elements.

 Don’t blindly go with font choices of a bygone era.
 For your next website or web hosting project, consider serif options – your audience will be glad you did!
 If you’re wanting high performance hosting on a budget, then consider KnownHost for your website.
-Our shared hosting is cloud-based, loaded with features and priced to please.
+Our web hosting is cloud-based, loaded with features and priced to please.

 Remember – fonts should complement the message and not be noticed in their own right, a bit like makeup.